LouisCasillas/MyNotes/Misc/goals.md

 - Learn how to grow plants that help clean the air or provide spices

 - Find way to help society

+- Make own clothes

+- Buy land that allows an RV and have a sewer and water system put in.

+- Visit Mongolia